dzervas/whynot.fail/content/post/dry-your-filaments-in-the-drawer.md

 writer = "dzervas"

 +++
 This is a weekend project to keep your filaments safe & dry.
-It's very easy to rebuild and adapt to your needs an available spare parts.
+It's very easy to rebuild and adapt to your needs with (hopefully) available spare parts.

 <!--more-->